GoBlog

 Factors to Consider

-Colleges look at the high school you attended in order to gain a better understanding of the courses available to you.
+Colleges look at the high school you attended to gain a better understanding of the courses available to you.
 They then compare you to people with similar scenarios.
-It is crucial to remember that colleges generally compare you to your classmates at the same high school–not others.
+Public colleges compare you to your classmates at the same high school—not others.
 While private universities offer some flexibility, they are still known to compare individuals from schools with similar socioeconomic demographics and similar course availability.

 Factor #2: What courses did the student take?